VEGA Technical Reference

 COLORKEY |

-R/W | Transparent color value, destination format. |
+R/W | Transparent color value, in the destination format. |

 0x0130 |